 Can A Motor Run Backwards by Swapping Run & Start?

-In modern residential air conditioning, we see this design where the motor can run forward and backward depending on the wiring of start and run in the two-stage compressors made by Bristol shown in the USPTO drawing above which activates the full stroke of both pistons in one direction and only one piston in the other direction.
-This design allows two distinct capacities from a single compressor with no special unloaders, speed changes or bypass.
+In modern residential air conditioning, we see a design where the motor can run forward and backward depending on the wiring of start and run in the two-stage compressors made by Bristol, shown in the USPTO drawing above, which activates the full stroke of both pistons in one direction and only one piston in the other direction.
+This design allows two distinct capacities from a single compressor with no special unloaders, speed changes, or bypass.

-This is an extension of an earlier design by Westinghouse shown in the image above.
+That design is an extension of an earlier design by Westinghouse, shown in the image above.
 The diagram on this one is pretty vague, but the general idea is a swapping of the phases to the compressor motor R & S to reverse the rotation.
-Now you may be thinking-
+Now, you may be thinking:

-You would be totally correct in this assertion other than the purpose of the start (aux) winding is to have a force at play on the motor that is out of phase to an extent to provide the necessary starting torque as well as the improved efficiency and power quality that comes along with the constant phase shift provided by the run capacitor.
+You would be totally correct in this assertion, other than the purpose of the start (aux) winding is to have a force at play on the motor that is out of phase to an extent to provide the necessary starting torque and the improved efficiency and power quality that comes along with the constant phase shift provided by the run capacitor.

-Single phase motors are like a two-handed juggler trying to compete with a three-handed juggler by optimizing our toss and catching angles.
-I'm running out of metaphors here so I hope you're getting it…
+Single-phase motors are like a two-handed juggler trying to compete with a three-handed juggler by optimizing toss and catching angles.
+I'm running out of metaphors here, so I hope you're getting it.

-This diagram from Bristol really simplifies how they initially envisioned it, I also like how they give directional arrows so you can follow the circuits in both high and low modes.
-Obviously, it is alternating current so it doesn't travel in only one direction but it helps you see how the capacitor is connected to Start in High on top and the Run winding on the bottom.
+This diagram from Bristol really simplifies how they initially envisioned it.
+I also like how they give directional arrows so you can follow the circuits in both high and low modes.
+Obviously, it is alternating current, so it doesn't travel in only one direction.
+Still, it helps you see how the capacitor is connected to Start in High on top and the Run winding on the bottom.

-Here is a diagram from a Carrier 38YDB that used this compressor in the early 2000’s and this diagram shows it in the usual schematic form with the addition of a start capacitor and a potential relay.
+Here is a diagram from a Carrier 38YDB that used this compressor in the early 2000s.
+This diagram shows it in the usual schematic form with the addition of a start capacitor and a potential relay.

-Look at the left side, CH is the “compressor high” contact and CL is “compressor low”.
-When CH is Closed, CL needs to be open and the unit will be in high-speed.
-When CL is closed CH needs to be open and it will be in low-speed.
-If you trace it out you will see that in low-speed L1 is connected directly to start and in high-speed, L1 is connected directly to run.
-From there the opposite side is then only capacitively coupled to L1 through the run and start capacitors.
-This swap in phase is what causes the motor to run in one direction in high which grabs both pistons and the other in low which only pumps one.
+Look at the left side.
+CH is the “compressor high” contact, and CL is the “compressor low” contact.
+When CH is closed, CL needs to be open; the unit will be in high-speed.
+When CL is closed, CH needs to be open; the unit will be in low-speed.
+If you trace it out, you will see that L1 is connected directly to start in low-speed, and in high-speed, L1 is connected directly to run.
+From there, the opposite side is then only capacitively coupled to L1 through the run and start capacitors.
+This swap in phase is what causes the motor to run in one direction in high, which grabs both pistons, and the other in low, which only pumps one.

 Here are two videos that I did recently.
-One of a teardown of this compressor and another going through the schematic shown above.
+One is of a teardown of this compressor, and another going through the schematic shown above.